pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 Note: Right now there is only one asset type is supported it is an asset that points to a URL.

-Example #6 Finding all the asset content (mime) types
+Example #6 Find all the asset content (mime) types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/types/genus/assetcontent <http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/types/genus/assetcontent>`__